davmacario/MDI-LLM/README.md

 These systems only support up to Python 3.8 and Torch (with CUDA support) <= 1.12 (due to their latest CUDA version being v10.2), but this specific version needs to be compiled from source to work.\
 See [docs/setup-tx2.md](docs/setup-tx2.md) for how to prepare the testing environment (software side).

-The multi-GPU case has been tested on a workstation using 2x Nvidia GTX 1080 Ti (11 GB VRAM).
+The multi-GPU case has been tested on a workstation using 2x Nvidia GTX 1080 Ti (11 GB VRAM each).

 ## Models overview